yixiaoer/tpu-training-example/README.md

 After creating a TPU VM or a TPU Pod, the first step is to configure it using [tpux](https://github.com/yixiaoer/tpux).

-Create a venv and install dependencies:
+Then, create a venv and install dependencies:

 ```sh
 python3.12 -m venv ~/venv